 What time of year can I release butterflies?
 Butterflies can be released in Canada between May and the end of September.

 How warm does it need to be outside in order to release butterflies?
 It must be at least 16 degrees Celsius or 65 degrees Fahrenheit in order for the butterflies to fly.
 Anything cooler and the butterflies will want to rest.

 What kind of butterflies do you have available for release?
 We have Painted Ladies and Monarch butterflies.

 When should I order my butterflies?
 We like as much notice as possible!
 You can order any time up to thirty days before your event.
 We will not charge a deposit until closer to the event date.
 Sometimes you can get lucky and we can deliver on shorter notice.

 How do I receive my butterflies?
 All our butterflies are shipped by priority overnight courier.
 The Styrofoam shipping container has two ice packs inside to keep the butterflies in a semi-dormant, restful state for their journey.
-Once you receive the butterflies you will remove the lid and put the box into your refrigerator (never the freezer) in order to keep them in a dormant state.
+Once you receive the butterflies you will remove the lid and put the box into your refrigerator (never the freezer) in order to keep them in a calm and restful state.

 How old are the butterflies when I receive them?
 The butterflies we send are typically between three and seven day old adult butterflies.